videojs/mpd-parser/README.md

 var parsedManifest = mpdParser.parse(manifest, { manifestUri });
 ```

-If dealing with a live stream, then on subsequent calls to parse, the last parsed manifest
+If dealing with a live stream, then on subsequent calls to parse, the previously parsed
-object should be provided as an option to `parse` using the `previousManifest` option:
+manifest object should be provided as an option to `parse` using the `previousManifest`
+option:

 ```js
 const newParsedManifest = mpdParser.parse(